mrkkrp/dot-emacs/README.md

 ## Key bindings

 Don't use hairy default Emacs shortcuts.
 All frequently used commands must be as simple as possible.
-Prefer single keys and key sequences to key-chords.
+Prefer single keys and key sequences over key-chords.
 Even if it's not faster, it's better for your health.

 I make use of <kbd>F</kbd> keys.
 There are not so many of them (I could bind